gdsotirov/lemans24/README.md

 ## Views

 * `Circuits`             - List circuits length and changes per years
 * `RaceAvgSpdKmhRecords` - Average speed in km/h records
 * `RaceDistKmRecords`    - Distance in km records
 * `RaceLapsRecords`      - Total number of laps records
 * `Races`                - List races with distance in km and mi, laps, average speed in km/h and mi/h
+* `Results`              - Reconstruct results from different tables (used for verification of processing)

 # Routines